What a new publishing format means for the future of Android

 Riafy ~37% size saving

 The next important innovation in the Android App Bundle is that it’s modular by design.
-This means you can add modules to your app containing additional app functionality that can be loaded on demand.
+This means you can add modules to your app containing additional app functionality that can be loaded on demand via Play Feature Delivery.
 This helps with the other big reason for apps getting bigger that I mentioned earlier: feature growth.
 Now you can add more features and functionality, without increasing the size of your app at the point of install.
-Dynamic features are a safe way to dynamically load code on Android because dynamic feature modules are scanned and checked in the same way Google Play Protect scans and checks apps themselves.
+Play Feature Delivery is a safe way to dynamically load code on Android because dynamic feature modules are scanned and checked in the same way Google Play Protect scans and checks apps themselves.

 Any app functionality can be contained in a dynamic feature module and delivered on demand.
-You code dynamic features in the same way you code your app.
+You code dynamic feature modules in the same way you code your app.
 The kinds of features that work well include:

 - Large features not needed at install: You can load these on demand or tell Google Play to defer installing them, which means installing them in the background.
 You can load features up to 100MB this way.
 Advanced features or add-ons that aren’t core to your app experience at launch are good candidates here such as premium features for paying users, personalization options, AR functionality, and so on.